-The Competitive Athletic Development Program is similar to our Elite level, but focuses more on proper mechanics and corrective movements.
+The Competitive Athletic Development Program is similar to our Elite level but will have a greater emphasis in teaching/educating our athletes while reinforcing proper mechanics and corrective movements.
 Our competitive curriculum addresses injury prevention, running mechanics, balance, coordination, power development, flexibility, speed, and strength.
 Athletes will be tested quarterly to track progress and quantify improvements.

 DAY 1: Monday / Tuesday

 DAY 2: Wednesday

 DAY 3: Thursday / Friday

 Day 1 and 3 focuses on linear, lateral, and mutli-directional movement.